 The Fixed Region regression equations for the Eastern Coastal Plain Region were updated using annual peak flow data through the 2017 water year.
 The updated flood discharges were based on Bulletin 17C (England and others, 2019).
-The regression equations were based on 36 gaging stations in Maryland and Delaware: 19 gaging stations in Maryland and 17 gaging stations in Delaware; 16 active stations and 19 discontinued stations as of 2017.
-Five gaging stations were considered outliers primarily because the annual peak flows were very low for the drainage area size and were not included in the regression analysis.
-The most statistically significant explanatory variables were drainage area, in square miles; land slope, in percent; and A soil data, in percent, based on the SSURGO data dated May 2018 from the NRCS Soil Survey web site.
-The legacy SSURGO data in GISHydro and the May 2018 SSURGO data were both evaluated in the regression analysis to determine which set of soils data provided the most accurate regression equations.
-The May 2018 SSURGO data provided the most accurate regression equations and is now the default soils data in GISHydro.
+The regression equations were based on 35 gaging stations in Maryland and Delaware: 19 gaging stations in Maryland and 16 gaging stations in Delaware; 16 active stations and 19 discontinued stations as of 2017.
+Six gaging stations were considered outliers primarily because the annual peak flows were very low for the drainage area size and were not included in the regression analysis.
+The most statistically significant explanatory variables were drainage area, in square miles; land slope, in percent; and A soil data, in percent, based on the SSURGO data dated October 2021 from the NRCS Soil Survey web site.
+The legacy SSURGO data in GISHydro and the October 2021 SSURGO data were both evaluated in the regression equations.
+The October 2021 SSURGO data provided the most accurate regression equations and is now the default soils data in GISHydro.

-There were nine stations that had 62 to 74 years of record and seven of these stations had statistically significant upward trends due to large floods near the end of the record in 1989, 1999, 2011 and 2016.
-The impervious area of the watersheds was less than 10 percent of the drainage area, so the upward trends were not related to urbanization.
+Nine stations had 62 to 74 years of record and seven of these stations had statistically significant upward trends due to large floods near the end of the record in 1989, 1999, 2011 and 2016.
+The impervious area of the watersheds was less than 10 percent of the drainage area so the upward trends were not related to urbanization.
 The upward trends were assumed to be climatic persistence or variability (not a permanent change in climate) and the entire period of record was used in the frequency analysis.

 Equations A3-8 and A3-5 for the 100- and 10-year flood discharges, respectively, were compared to the respective gaging station estimates and shown to be reasonably unbiased.
-The updated regression estimates were also compared to the respective regression estimates from the 2010 analysis, regression equations that are currently in use and documented in the July 2016 version of the Maryland Hydrology Panel report.
+The updated regression estimates were also compared to the respective regression estimates from the 2010 analysis, regression equations that are documented in the July 2016 version of the Maryland Hydrology Panel report.
 The 2010 equations provided 100-year discharges that are about 10 percent higher, on average, than Equation A3-8.
-For the 10-year discharges, the 2010 equations provided estimates about seven percent higher, on average, than Equation A3-5.
+For the 10-year discharges, the 2010 equations provided estimates about 8 percent higher, on average, than Equation A3-5.